trailofbits/irene3/challenge-readmes/Chal10VLEppc.md

 For the purpose of the walkthough, we have provided a Ghidra database `ppc-vle-program_c.vuln.chal-10.gzf` that can be imported into Ghidra with `File > Import file... > Browse to the .gzf `

-After importing and opening the ghidra program you should be able to find `create_conn` in the symbol tree.
+After importing and opening the Ghidra program you should be able to find `create_conn` in the symbol tree.

 ![Ghidra symbol tree searching for create_conn](resources/symboltree_ppc.png)